 A servant leader, in contrast, validates the other person by admitting their mistake.
 They say the three most important words in existence today.

 I am sorry you misunderstood.
 I should have been clearer.

 Saying I am sorry is not about winning or losing.
 It’s about restoring harmony.
 A traditional manager apologizing was seen as weak.
 A servant leader apologizing is seen as strong and without ego.
-Because it requires courage to listen how you failed someone and humility to admit it.
+Because it requires the courage to listen to how you failed someone and humility to admit it.

 4. They ask for help

 A traditional leader figures things out behind the scenes.
 They hustle.
 They will avoid losing face at all cost.